cant0r/userspace/Scripts/SrtAligner/README.md

 # SrtAligner

-Renames your local `.srt` files to match your videos's filenames so programs like `VLC` can automatically picked them up when you play your videos.
+Renames your local `.srt` files to match your videos' filenames so programs like `VLC` can automatically picked them up when you play your videos.

 ## Usage
 ```shell